 A Broader Network

 MBA programs are not just about what you do in them, they’re about the people you meet along the way as well.
 One of the most valuable parts of the MBA experience is the professional network you will develop in your courses.
 Your cohort of classmates will be composed of professionals who are all just as intelligent and driven as you are, and any one of them could form the connection you need to take your career in an exciting new direction.
 And your faculty will be comprised of seasoned business professionals who would love to assist you either with career advice or by putting you in touch with their own vibrant professional networks.
-In fact, 75 percent of MBA or graduate business degree graduates report that their degree program helped enhance their network.5

 While it may seem counterintuitive, online MBA programs are often particularly effective at promoting the development of a strong network.
 Online MBA programs expand the reach of traditional on-ground MBA programs to incorporate professionals from all over the country and even the world.
 The best online MBA programs feature novel, custom-built digital interfaces designed to enable collaboration and conversation between online students.